noahehall/theBookOfNoah/0current/aws/0microservices.md

     - you generally dont want to call one lambda from another, instead use step functions to implement a workflow
 - analytics: kinesis for streaming data
 - developer tools; IDEs, CI, deployment tools, SDKs, and monitoring & logging tools
+  - especially
+    - the AWS SAM cli: modifying functions, apis and databases common to serverless resources
+      - the sam yml file gets transformed into cloudformation templates
+      - ^ contains a single deployment configuration for your serverless app
+      - local development, testing & debugging
+      - creating resources on aws from the cli
+      - retrieve lambda fn logs
+      - deploy apps to aws
+    - cloud9
+    - codebuild

 #### serverless considerations